 If white potatoes are a staple in your everyday meals, swapping to sweet potatoes makes for an easy diet upgrade.
 Sweet potatoes are equally delicious, yet less calorific and lower on the glycemic index.
 Plus, they pack a serious punch of fibre, vitamins and minerals!
 What’s not to love?

-Make it yourself: You can cook sweet potatoes just as you would white potatoes.
+How to cook with sweet potato: You can cook them just as you would white potatoes.
 Boil them, bake them, mash them or fry them to your heart’s content!
-We love adding a burst of flavour with salt and pepper, plus paprika or garlic powder.
+We love adding olive oil, salt, pepper, paprika and garlic powder, before roasting them until crispy.

 Overdone it on the sweet potato?
 Celeriac, also known as celery root, is another great spud swap.
 Sure, it’s not the best-looking vegetable in the world, but we promise it tastes better than it looks.
 Thanks to its subtle, light flavour, this versatile root vegetable can easily substitute mash, fries and other potato dishes.

 They may be one of the nation’s favourite comfort foods, but pasta and spaghetti dishes can easily pack 100-150g of carbohydrates per meal.
-Thankfully, there’s no need to give up spag bol for good—we wouldn’t do that to you.
-Spiralized courgette or ‘courgetti’ makes a nutritious, fibre-packed, low-carb sub.
+Thankfully, there’s no need to give up spag bol for good – spiralized courgette or ‘courgetti’ makes a nutritious, fibre-packed, low-carb sub.